neelsmith/latin101/docs/index.md

 - Week of **Oct.
 26-30**: Questions, including deliberative questions with the subjunctive.
-- **New forms**:  pay attention to how the stem vowel changes from indicative to subjunctive in this comparison of third-singular active forms.
+- **New forms**:  pay attention to how the stem vowel changes from indicative to subjunctive in this comparison of third-singular active forms of the present tense.
 Color key:
     - (second principal part) vowel identifying <span class="infinitive">which conjugation the verb belongs to</span>
     - stem vowel used <span class="indicative">only in indicative</span>
     - stem vowel used <span class="subjunctive">only in subjunctive</span>